UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Introduction

 As illustrated in Fig~\ref{fig:fig1}, we receive motivations from the real life scenario, where a physio provides direct feedback on conducting an action properly and making the exercise doable and effective, grounded in a fine-grained understanding of the user's performance.
 In light of this, we ask: \textbf{how can technology support people's daily functioning and exercises with expert-like action understanding and feedback}?
 We introduce UbiPhysio, the first framework of its kind designed to function as a virtual physiotherapist, facilitating daily functional activities and supporting rehabilitation exercises.
 UbiPhysio accepts action data as input and connects it to natural language through self-supervised tokenization.
 In contrast to previous approaches, we propose employing biomechanical movement features and action-conditioned instruction tuning to deliver detailed action descriptions.
 Ultimately, leveraging the common-sense knowledge of a LLM, the framework generates vivid and professional feedback using a retrieval-enhanced prompting strategy.

 Our experiment leverages data collected from 104 participants, capturing full-body action data while performing 25 different types of daily functioning and exercise activity.
 We established the experiment with an aim to reveal the performance of participants at their homes.
-We achieved this by converting the lab space into a furnished, home-like environment, using comfortable suits instead of bandages to attach IMU sensors, and implementing a continuous, less intrusive experimental session.
+We achieved this by converting the lab space into a furnished, home-like environment, and implementing a continuous, less intrusive experimental session.
 To evaluate the efficacy of UbiPhysio, we carried out rigorous cross-validation tests on unseen participants, measuring the accuracy of the system's language output with standard objective benchmarking tools.
-Additionally, we conducted subjective evaluations with our participants and clinical partners.
+Additionally, we conducted subjective evaluations with our participants and clinical physios.
 The results strongly suggest that UbiPhysio has the potential to be successfully integrated into real-life scenarios, paving the way for future advancements in ubiquitous fitness and rehabilitation technology.
 The main contributions of this work are summarized below.

-\begin{itemize} \item We introduce UbiPhysio, a novel framework capable of describing human action in terms of its type and patterns-of-interest.
-It can also generate personalized and professional feedback to improve user engagement and performance. \item To enhance the framework, we implement several tuning strategies, including the integration of comprehensive biomechanical action features for precise action quantification and the use of action-conditioned instruction tuning to optimize language output. \item We evaluate the framework with data collected from 104 diverse participants in a furnished, home-like environment.
-To further demonstrate the framework's potential for real-world application, we conduct a user study and deployment test, which demonstrate promising results. \end{itemize}
+\begin{itemize} \item We introduce UbiPhysio, a milestone framework capable of delivering expert-like action descriptions in terms of the action type and movement patterns-of-interest in natural language.
+It further generates personalized and professional feedback to improve user engagement and performance. \item To enhance the framework, we propose two novel tuning strategies, including the integration of comprehensive biomechanical bodily features for precise action quantification and the instruction tuning conditioned by the action type to optimize language output results. \item We evaluate the framework with data collected from 43 healthy participants (22 males, 21 females, with an average age of 28.125 (std: 8.951)) and 61 participants with chronic lower-back pain (20 males, 41 females, with an average age of 32.582 (std: 10.433)) in a furnished, home-like environment.
+In addition to using benchmark metrics, we conduct a user study with the participants and physios to gain realistic insights on language outputs.
+Aside from using IMUs for full-body pose estimation by default, we test the framework using pose inputs acquired with a visual system, to demonstrate its potential for real-life deployment. \end{itemize}